South Dakota Highway 100: Route description

 SD 100 is expected to facilitate commercial and residential growth in the eastern section of the city of Sioux Falls.
 It will also serve as a second eastern bypass of the city, running roughly parallel to I-229 and about 2.5 mi outside of it.

 As proposed, SD 100 will begin at the single-point urban interchange (SPUI) at exit 73 along I-29 east of Tea.
 After crossing Tallgrass Avenue it will make a short northeast jog before turning east just before crossing Louise Avenue.
 It will start curving northeast just before meeting Western Avenue.
 This section from I-29 is anticipated for construction in 2026-2027.
 Completed in 2023-24 was the section from Western Avenue, going northeast to a pedestrian underpass just west of the intersection with SD 115 (Minnesota Avenue), an overpass of 85th Street and an intersection with Cliff Avenue.
 The route is to continue northeast past this intersection until it is midway between 69th and 85th Streets; then the route will curve straight east with a bridge over the BNSF railroad to an intersection with Sycamore Avenue.
 Anticipation for the segment from Cliff Ave. is for design complete in summer 2024 and construction in spring 2025-fall 2026.
 After a short distance SD 100 is to bend to the northeast, where the road will meet SD 11, which will curve on a new alignment into an intersection which 69th Street will also be angled to.
 Both SD 11 and 100 will run together to the northeast until meeting 57th Street and cross going mainly north from Lincoln County into Minnehaha County.
-An SPUI is planned for 57th Street.
 This Segment 4 is anticipated for design completed in summer 2025 and construction in spring 2026-fall 2027.

 The Minnehaha County portion to I-90 is complete.
 After intersecting 57th Street, SD 100 (which is not yet signed) and SD 11 continue north to an intersection with SD 42 (Arrowhead Parkway).
 At this intersection, SD 11 leaves SD 100 and turns east along SD 42.
 Veterans Parkway continues north of this intersection until just south of Madison Street, where it curves slightly to the northeast.
 The highway continues northeast until intersecting a proposed extension of Benson Road at another SPUI.
 Here, the road turns northwest to intersect Rice Street and go on a bridge over a railroad, then back to the north before bridge crossing another railroad and the Big Sioux River and intersecting 60th Street North.
 Just north of 60th Street North, Veterans Pkwy. (planned to be SD 100) ends at what was previously a diamond interchange, but was upgraded to a SPUI, at exit 402 on I-90.